Case studies, systems notes, and role fit organized as one editorial surface.

 Problem

 Small APIs usually fail the portfolio test because they look too thin.
 To be worth showing publicly, this one had to prove more than "it responds with JSON".
-It needed auth, rate limiting, an OpenAPI contract, environment validation, smoke tests, and a credible path to publishing.
+It needed auth, rate limiting, an OpenAPI contract, environment validation, smoke tests, and a believable path to publishing.

 Constraints